 First-time visitors – If it’s your first time in Seattle, chances are you’re interested in seeing all the key attractions included on the Seattle CityPASS.

 Families – Your family will save a ton on admission if you’re interested in the included attractions.
 And since they’re all pretty kid-friendly, it’s likely that you are.

-Travelers who want to see Space Needle and at least two other attractions – The pass is $89, and the regular admission price to Space Needle is more than half of that at $46.20.
-So, if you visit Space Needle and any other two included attractions, you’ll save money.
-Obviously, you’ll get maximum value if you visit all five.
+Travelers who want to see Space Needle and at least two other attractions – The pass is $89, and the regular admission price to Space Needle is more than half of that at $59.85.
+So, if you visit Space Needle and one other attraction, you’ll likely break even.
+If you visit two attractions plus the Space Needle, you’ll save money.
+Obviously, to get maximum value from the pass, you should visit all five.

 Travelers who enjoy a laid-back pace – The Seattle CityPASS is good for nine days, which is really nice if you want to spread out your sightseeing.

 Repeat visitors – If you’ve been to Seattle, already hit most of the major attractions, and don’t need to go back, this pass is probably not for you.